Bringing Back The Breakfast Drink

 Bardenay Restaurant and Distillery (1710 West Riverstone Drive in Couer d'Alene) takes the drinking in the morning a step further by serving a full line-up of breakfast cocktails.
 Yes there's a House recipe Bloody Mary and a traditional Mimosa but you'll also find morning Screwdrivers and a Sunday Paper Martini.
 Brunch is offered 10am-2pm every Sunday.

-Sip's Article was published in Spokane Coeur d'Alene Living magazine
+Sip's article was previously published in Spokane Coeur d'Alene Living magazine